 The local Rotary clubs take care of the camp arrangements: meeting the student in the airport at arrival, accommodations, host families, ground transportations in Finland/Estonia, camp program, and student safety.
-Our camps are organized by Rotarians that live in the area and therefore know well the opportunities and interesting attractions that the area can offer.
-They also know the local authorities whose advice and instructions they follow to make a safe camp for its participants.
+Our camps are organized by Rotarians that live in the area and who are familiar with the opportunities and interesting attractions that the area can offer.
+They also know the local authorities whose advice and instructions they follow to make a safe camp for the participants.

-We do not accept direct applications from the students, their families or sponsoring Rotary clubs.
-All applications must go via official EEMA Camp coordinator of your country.
+We do not accept direct applications from the students, their families, or sponsoring Rotary clubs.
+All applications must go through the official EEMA Camp coordinator of your country.

 Camps in general

 The camp programs are built around specific camp themes.
 We have a variety of themes every year.
 Often we have camps on nature (lakes, forests, or archipelago), different forms of sport, music, leadership (RYLA) and so on.
 The camps typically last two weeks during July – August (the dates vary from camp to camp).

 Often (but not always) the first week is a family period where the participants stay with their host families.
 During this period, the participants have a great opportunity to learn to know local people, culture, habits, and way of life.